NextGeoss/ckanext-nextgeossharvest/README.md

 ### <a name="setupitag"></a> Setting up ITagEnricher
 To set it up, create a new harvester source (we'll call ours "iTag Enricher" for the sake of example).
 Select `manual` for the update frequency.
 Select an organization (currently required—the metaharvester will only act on datasets that belong to that organization).

-There are two configuration options:
+There are three configuration options:
 1. `base_url`: **(required, string)** determines the base URL to use when querying your iTag instance.
 2. `timeout`: (integer, defaults to 5) determines the number of seconds before a request times out.
+3. `datasets_per_job`: (integer, defaults to 10) determines the maximum number of datasets per job.

 Once you've created the harvester source, create the cron job below, using the name or ID of the source you just created:
 `* * * * * paster --plugin=ckanext-harvest harvester job {name or id of harvest source} -c {path to CKAN config}`